maoratar1/SLAM/README.md

 define a transformation supporter.
 Given a transformation, computed by the P4P algorithm, we go through all the 3d points and projects them on frame 1 and check if its distance from the feature we tracked is small, up to some threshold.
 If so, we define it as a supporter.
-By Defining a supporter that way we get that a supporter is a feature that agree in 4 images what makes in a very strong outliers' rejection.
+By Defining a supporter that way we get that a supporter is a feature that agree in all 4 images what makes it a very strong outliers' rejection.

 <img src=README_Images/DeterministicApproach/ConsensusMatch.png width="350" height="280">

 > Courtesy of David Arnon and Refael Vivanti

-**Mathematical remark**.
+>**Mathematical remark**.
 Notice that the 3d point is at the left0 camera coordinates so in order to project it all 4 cameras we need to find each camera's projection matrix.
 The projection matrix depends on the intrinsic and extrinsic matrices.
 The intrinsic one is the same among all 4 and there is a difference at the extrinsic matrices.